Dwight Evans (politician)

 Dwight E. Evans (born May 16, 1954) is an American politician and former educator serving as the U.S. representative for Pennsylvania's 3rd congressional district since 2016.
 A member of the Democratic Party, he previously served in the Pennsylvania House of Representatives, representing the 203rd district from 1981 to 2016.

 Evans defeated incumbent Chaka Fattah in the Democratic primary election for Pennsylvania's 2nd congressional district and won a special election on November 8, 2016.
 The district, which was renumbered to become Pennsylvania's 3rd congressional district in 2019, includes most of Center City, West, Northwest, and South Philadelphia.

 On June 30, 2025, Evans announced he would not seek reelection in 2026.

-Background

-Early life
+Early life, education, and early career

 Evans grew up in the Germantown and West Oak Lane sections of Philadelphia.
 He is a graduate of Germantown High School (1971), Community College of Philadelphia (1973), and La Salle University (1975).
 After his college graduation, he became a teacher in the School District of Philadelphia and an employment counselor for the Urban League.